frankiejol/Test-SQL-Data/README.md

 ## Database test connection

 After the creation of the database at the construction of the test, you are given a connection to the test database.
-Both DBI and DBIx::Connector object is available and you have to use it to call to the module you want to test.
+Both DBI and DBIx::Connector object are available and you have to use one of them to call to the module you want to test.

 ## Table matching